-All Victorian organisations that provide services or facilities for children, including those that are funded and/or regulated by government are required to comply with the Child Safe Standards.
+All Victorian organisations that provide services or facilities for children are required to comply with the Child Safe Standards.

 - Human Services Regulator regulatory strategy (pdf)